LoveNui/EMR-AWS-APACHE-SPARK/Readme.md

 ```

-To test this script in a local machine please download the python-pyspark folder and follw the instructions in the [readme.md](/python-pyspark/readme.md) file in it.
+To test this script in a local machine please download the python-pyspark folder and follow the instructions in the [readme.md](/python-pyspark/readme.md) file in it.

 To know the detailed process of deploying the above [python script](/python-pyspark/analysis.py) in amazon EMR.
 ### [**Please click here for an EMR SOP**](/EMR-SOP.md).